 Those departing from Nome, Alaska, should arrive in Nome before midday and preferably the previous night.

 All expedition members will arrive in Anadyr, the administrative center of the Chukotka region, and transfer to the Spirit of Enderby.

 This coastline is rich in marine mammals and one creature you will be looking for, in particular, is the walrus.
 The bukhta (or bay) was named after Commander Vitus Bering’s ship, the St Gabriel, of the First Kamchatka Expedition.
 Behind the expansive beach, there is a lagoon you can explore for waterfowl and waders.

 Start the day with a visit to the delta of Pika River—a well known walrus haul-out and one of the few places in the southern part of the range that still get thousands of animals coming to rest on the beach.

-Later in the day, visit Meinypil’gyno, a small settlement located on a 40 kilometer long shingle spit.
+Later in the day, visit Meinypil’gyno, a small settlement located on a 24-mile long shingle spit.
 It is a traditional village although renovated under the recent Chukotka government.Enjoy local hospitality from the village ensemble who perform some of their traditional dances for you.

 Along the Koryak Coast, there are many beautiful fjords (bukhtas or bays) and none are more beautiful than Bukhta Natalii.
 This fjord has two smaller fjords that drain into it from the south; called Bukhta Pavla and Bukhta Petra (named after St Peter and St Paul by Commander Vitus Bering).
 Hike from one bay to another whilst surrounded by the magnificent mountain landscapes and tundra vegetation.

 Much of the southern Govena Peninsula was recently made into a state reserve.
 There are a number of fjords included in the reserve; one of the most spectacular is Tintikun Lagoon which is one of the most picturesque locations found anywhere in the world.
 A large population of brown bears inhabits this area, if fortunate, you should see a number of them.

 Autumn is the best time for the wild berries and you can marvel at the richness of the local flora, as many of them would be at their best.